hardie/path-signals/draft-hardie-path-signals.md

 ### Session Identity

-Path elements that track session establishment will typically create a session identify for the flow, commonly using a tuple of the visible information in the packet headers.
+Path elements that track session establishment will typically create a session identity for the flow, commonly using a tuple of the visible information in the packet headers.
 This is then used to associate other information with the